zkVerify/zkverify-docs/docs/overview/03-proof_submission_interface/02-proof_submitter_flow.md

 2. If the proof is valid a [`<VerifierPallet>::ProofVerified`](../02-mainchain/05-mainchain_api.md#proofverified) event that contains the statement value is emitted; otherwise the transaction emits an error.
 3. The failing transaction will be included in the block anyway, and the user will pay fees for it.
 This is to prevent DoS attacks.

-Now two different kinds of aggregation mechanisms are provided, and they work in parallel:

-1. Domain separated and incentivized permission-less aggregation
-2. **(Deprecated)** time driven global aggregation

 ### Domain Separated Aggregation

 First perform the following checks: